macroxue/keyboard-diy/README.md

    * Remove the silver-colored mesh and paper wrap to expose wires
    * Observe 4 thin wires and 10 thick wires (2 from a twisted pair)
    * Solder 4 thin wires into one
- * Pin or tap USB-C cable so it doesn’t move around
+ * Pin or tape USB-C cable so it doesn’t move around
  * Decide which wire for which column/row
  * Color coding helps, e.g. red USB-C wire to red column wire
  * Cut wires to proper lengths